infinite-table/infinite-react/www/pages/blog/2023/01/26/filtering-data-with-infinite-table-for-react.page.md

 </Note>

-Filters were one of the most requested features we were missing after our initial launch.
+Filters were, by far, the most requested feature to add to Infinite Table after our initial launch.

-We are happy to announce that with version `1.1.0` that was just released, Infinite Table for React introduces support for column filters, which work both client-side and server-side.
+The recently-released version `1.1.0` of Infinite Table for React introduces support for column filters, which work both client-side and server-side.

-In order to enable filtering - specify the <DPropLink name="defaultFilterValue"/> property on the `<DataSource />` component, as shown below.
+In order to enable filtering - specify the <DPropLink name="defaultFilterValue"/> property on the `<DataSource />` component, as shown below:

 ```tsx {4} title=Enabling_filters_on_the_DataSource
 <DataSource<Developer>